DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

 All programs are developed in Arduino <b>I</b>ntegrated <b>D</b>evelopment <b>E</b>nvironment (<b>IDE</b>).
 For the current work, <i>u8g2</i> library is installed in the program execution path.
 It's indeed a great library!
 Installation of u8g2 library is accomplished from the following website:
 <p align = "center"> [(https://github.com/olikraus/u8g2)] </p>
 Method of downloading and adding it to the Arduino path, choosing of the board etc., are not explained here, because the procedure is well explained in different blogs and websites.
 Here, I am considering examples for which algorithms and program listings are given.
+When we consider I2C, its address is important.